 Author workshops run two weeks in residence on the West Virginia University campus in Morgantown, WV.
-The author workshops run Monday through Friday from 9:00 a.m. to 4:00 p.m, with optional social events during the evenings and weekends.
-The workshops provide two levels of assistance through the design and publishing process for scholarly multimedia and digital humanities projects: those just beginning DH projects and those who are in later stages and nearing completion of DH projects.
-For both workshops, authors will discuss readings and example texts while also putting their own projects into practice through dedicated lab time.
+The author workshops run Monday through Friday from 9:30 a.m. to 4:00 p.m, with optional social events during the evenings and weekends.
+Authors will discuss readings and example texts while also putting their own projects into practice through dedicated lab time.
 All authors will leave the workshop with tangible progress towards their project.
 Multiple staff members will guide and help participants with their projects.
-Below are the descriptions for both the beginning and advanced author workshops.

-Authors will be participating in hands-on workshops that will help them complete their digital humanities projects.
+Authors will participate in hands-on workshops that will help them complete their digital humanities projects.
 They will move from a work plan, prototype, or rough draft of their project to a final draft of a submittable project.

 By the end of the two weeks, participants will have learned how to bring their projects to completion by: